DevVivan/odin-project/HTML/html.md

 Also, similar to how we use a `for` attribute for the labels, we use a `name` attribute for the input elements.
 We need to use labels so that users understand what the data entered into an input field will represent.
 Just like that, we also need to let the backend, where we send our data, know what each piece of data represents.
 This `name` attribute serves as a variable name for the input.

+We should also keep in mind that we can use any of the form control elements outside of the `<form>` element, even when we don’t have a backend server where we can send data.